Paranasal sinus and nasal cavity cancer: X-rays CT scan, and MRI

 X-rays can be used to identify abnormalities in the patient's sinus.
 MRI technology is typically a more efficient method to identify a tumor located in soft tissue and fluid, while CT scans serve to detect damage to bone tissue, especially in the cribriform plate.

 Biopsy

 A biopsy can be used to examine an excised sample of tissue with the help of a microscope.
 Biopsy results often determine the final diagnosis of paranasal sinus and nasal cavity cancer.

 Bone scan

 When used for diagnosing paranasal sinus and nasal cancer, the main goal of a bone scan is to investigate whether the cancer cells have spread into the bone.

 Nasoscopy

 A nasoscopy is a type of endoscopy that can be used as a diagnosis method for paranasal sinus and nasal cavity cancer.
 A nasoscopy is performed by the insertion of a nasoscope into the patient’s nose to search for abnormal areas in the nasal cavity.
 The tissue may be extracted with tools attached to the nasoscope and later examined with a microscope for signs of cancer.

 Other diagnosis methods

-A PET Scan scan can also be implemented to detect cancer cells inside the body.
+A PET scan can also be implemented to detect cancer cells inside the body.